railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 .. tip:: The social role of planning

 	Some project managers think that they can manage planning on their own.
-	They're commonly overworked and think that meetings are a waste of time.
+	They are commonly overworked and think that meetings are a waste of time.

 	Even if staff really can manage their work for themselves, you should recognize that this regular meeting is also aimed at reassurance.